-This is Pt 3 of a series looking at what Gerry Robinson highlighted in his BBC documentary programme on Dementia Care Homes when he looked into the quality of service being delivered to the elderly in the UK Gerry Robinson on Dementia # 1/3 and Gerry Robinson on Dementia # 2/3.
+This is Pt 3 of a series looking at dementia and what Gerry Robinson highlighted in his BBC documentary programme on Dementia Care Homes when he looked into the quality of service being delivered to the elderly in the UK (see bottom of page for previous two articles.

-In Part 3 we’re going to look at the outcome for Summer Vale and the available services and Residential Care Home standards we adher to in the UK!
+In Part 3 we’re going to look at the outcome for Summer Vale and the available services and Residential Care Home standards we adhere to in the UK.

 Sadly, for the residents at Summer Vale the experiment came too late because the Home and Area Manager’s friendship compromised their professionalism.
 This meant that staff disciplinarians were not carried through as they should have been and the home was closed as the programme drew to a close.

 In Part 2 we saw the introduction of one of the leading Care Home providers in the UK, David Sheard and some small examples of how he does it differently.

 David shows by example how good care homes not only carry out the processing of their clients in the daily and necessary chores of cleaning, feeding and sleeping but also encourage their clients to have as much independence as they can muster.
 In turn this helps residents feel safe, secure and nurtured in the space they find themselves living.

 The difference is clear in that instead of residents being ‘processed’ quickly in order to get them sorted but sitting around for the rest of the day, the approach of supporting clients to do things for themselves enables more independence than most homes consider appropriate for their system.
 It seems a more enlightened approach and could provide the way forward in terms of giving a greater quality of care at every level.

 Affording residents an opportunity to be more sociable and community spirited has to be a good thing right?
 And this is a great way of having our elderly population stay connected with their generation of like-minded friends old and new.